AltmanChan/DPFLA/README.md

 DPFLA is a defensive scheme for federated learning that can detect poisoning attacks without revealing the actual gradients of participants.

-## News!

-**March 01, 2024: Our Paper DPFLA Accepted by *IEEE Transactions on Services Computing*!**
-Our paper "DPFLA: Defending Privacy Federated Learning Against Poisoning Attacks" is accepted by IEEE Transactions on Services Computing.

 ## Introduction